apankrat/js-noisy-gradient/README.md

 ## The code ##

-[js-noisy-gradient.js](js-noisy-gradient.js) includes a function `NoisyVerticalGradient` that accepts image dimensions, a set of gradient stops (\*) and some optional options, and produces an image filled with a smoothed gradient as per above.
+`NoisyVerticalGradient()` accepts image dimensions, a set of gradient stops and optinal options, and produces an image filled with a smoothed gradient as per above.

 Caveats:
 * Gradient stops are solid colors, specified in `#rrggbb` format.